 patients of every age group.

-Adult neurologist usually take over care from paediatric neurology once the patient turns 16.
+Adult Neurologists usually take over care from Paediatric Neurologists once the patient turns 16.

 Common neurological problems are: